mapbox/mapbox-gl-native/platform/ios/docs/guides/Adding Markers to a Map.md

 | `MGLAnnotationImage` | `MGLAnnotationView` |

 **MGLAnnotationImage** is an annotation class that is easily customizable with any `UIImage`.
-It is highly performant, as the images are rendered directly in OpenGL.
-However, if you need to animate your annotations or control z-layer ordering, consider working with **MGLAnnotationView** which supports basic CALayer animations and can be stacked by using `zPosition` property on `CALayer`.
+It is highly performant, as the images are rendered directly using OpenGL.
+However, if you need to animate your annotations or control z-layer ordering, consider working with **MGLAnnotationView** which supports any animation that can be applied to a `UIView`.
+View hierarchy can also be manipulated by using `zPosition` property on `CALayer` to order an individual view, or by using other instance methods available on `UIView` such as `-[UIView bringSubviewToFront:]`.

-**MGLAnnotationView** is an annotation class that is easily customizable with a `UIView`.
-Use this class if you need your markers to be dynamic or animatable.
-MGLAnnotationView has a significant advantage over MGLAnnotationImage when you need every annotation to be unique.
+**MGLAnnotationView** is an annotation class that is an easily customizable `UIView`.
+Use this class if you need your markers to be dynamic or animatable. `MGLAnnotationView` has a significant advantage over `MGLAnnotationImage` when you need every annotation to be unique.
 For example, annotation views are ideal for showing user locations on a map using high-resolution profile pictures.
-However, the map can get slow down when many annotation views are visible at the same time, so if you need to add a very large amount of markers, consider using our runtime styling APIs instead.
+However, the map can slow down when many annotation views are visible at the same time, so if you need to add a very large amount of markers, consider using our runtime styling APIs instead.

-Both MGLAnnotationImage and MGLAnnotationView can become interactive with the addition of a single line of code.
+Both `MGLAnnotationImage` and `MGLAnnotationView` can become interactive by adding a [few lines of code](https://www.mapbox.com/ios-sdk/examples/marker/).
 When the user taps an annotation, the annotation’s name appears in a basic callout.
-An annotation view can additionally respond to drag-and-drop gestures.
+An annotation view can additionally respond to [drag-and-drop gestures](https://www.mapbox.com/ios-sdk/examples/draggable-views/).

 ## **Runtime Styling API**

-For absolute full control of how points are displayed on a map, consider using our [runtime styling](#) APIs.
-It is the most performant approach for adding hundreds of markers because markers are rendered in GL directly.
-The runtime styling API provides support for labels rendered together with icons, finer control of z-ordering, and clustering.
+For absolute full control of how markers are displayed on a map, consider using our [runtime styling](#) APIs.
+Like `MGLAnnotationImage`, it is a performant approach to adding markers because they rendered directly using OpenGL.
+However, the runtime styling APIs also provide support for rendering labels together with icons, finer control of z-ordering, and clustering, so consider using this set of APIs if you need to display a large amount of highly customizable markers.

+Our runtime styling API is the most powerful option if you need to create rich data visualizations within in your map, but it is the most complex and has a steeper learning curve than our annotations API.

+The runtime styling API includes our `MGLSymbolStyleLayer` and `MGLCircleStyleLayer` classes that can be used to dynamically display on markers on map when used in conjunction with either an `MGLVectorSource` or an `MGLShapeSource`.

-If you need to implement callouts with the runtime styling API, you will need to implement your own tap gesture recognizer that calls `-[MGLMapView visibleFeaturesAtPoint:inStyleLayersWithIdentifiers:]` to get the tapped point feature, then show a UIView you provide.
-Additionally, if you need to animate markers when using the runtime styling APIs, consider using an NSTimer and updating the source data coordinates accordingly.
+If you need to implement callouts with the `MGLSymbolStyleLayer` or `MGLCircleStyleLayer`, you will need to implement your own tap gesture recognizer that calls `-[MGLMapView visibleFeaturesAtPoint:inStyleLayersWithIdentifiers:]` to get the tapped point feature, then show a UIView you provide.
+Additionally, if you need to animate markers when using the runtime styling APIs, consider using an timer to update the source data coordinates accordingly.

-Our runtime styling API is the most powerful option if you need to create rich data visualizations within in your map.
-This API includes our `MGLSymbolStyleLayer` and `MGLCircleStyleLayer` classes that can be used to dynamically display on markers on map when used in conjunction with either an MGLVectorSource or an MGLShapeSource.

 | ![`MGLCircleStyleLayer`](img/adding-points-to-a-map/circle-layer.png "MGLCircleStyleLayer")               | ![`MGLSymbolStyleLayer`](img/adding-points-to-a-map/symbol-layer.png "MGLSymbolStyleLayer")              |
 |----------------------|---------------------|